 Your 3-day desert tour from Marrakech to Fes starts with a pick-up from your hotel in Marrakech.
-We’ll drive south, crossing the stunning High Atlas Mountains via the Tizi-n-Tichka pass (2260m), enjoying amazing views along the way.
+We’ll drive through the High Atlas Mountains, crossing the Tizi-n-Tichka pass (2260m), where you’ll see amazing views of valleys and Berber villages.

-Our first main stop is Ait Ben Haddou, a famous UNESCO site.
-It’s known for its beautiful mud-brick buildings and has been a set for movies like Gladiator.
+Our first stop is at the Ait Ben Haddou Kasbah, a UNESCO World Heritage site famous for its beautiful movie sets like Gladiator.
 You’ll have time to explore this old village.

-After lunch near Ouarzazate, we’ll drive through the green Skoura Oasis and the Valley of Roses (known for its roses in spring).
-We then head to the impressive Dades Gorge.
-Here, you’ll check into your hotel for dinner and sleep, ending your first day.
+After lunch near Ouarzazate, we’ll continue through the Skoura Oasis and the Valley of Roses, we head towards the impressive Dades Gorges.
+Here, you’ll check into your hotel/riad for dinner and overnight stay.

-After breakfast, we leave the Dades Valley for more amazing views.
-We’ll drive towards Tinghir, a Berber town, which leads to the Todra Gorge.
-These tall cliffs form a stunning canyon where you can take a short walk.
+After breakfast, we’ll leave the Dades Valley and drive towards Tinghir, a Berber town surrounded by palm trees.
+This road leads us to the stunning Todra Gorges, where tall cliffs form a narrow canyon.
+You’ll enjoy a short walk here and take great photos.

-Following lunch, we head to Erfoud, known for its fossils.
-You can visit a workshop to see how they work with fossil marble.
-From Erfoud, the land changes as we drive to the amazing Erg Chebbi sand dunes near Merzouga.
+After lunch, we’ll continue towards Erfoud, a town famous for fossils.
+If you like, we can visit a local workshop to see how they carve fossil marble.
+From there, the scenery changes as we approach the golden Erg Chebbi dunes near Merzouga.

-Wake up early to see the amazing sunrise (this is optional).
-After breakfast and a shower at the camp, you’ll return to the edge of the desert.
-You can choose a final camel ride or a quick 4WD car transfer.
+Wake up early if you want to see the sunrise over the dunes.
+After breakfast and a shower, we return to the edge of the desert by camel or 4×4.

 Marrakech: Jemaa el-Fnaa, Saadian Tombs, and Majorelle Garden.